morse-simulator/morse/doc/morse/user/builder.rst

     Handling of loop in builder script is a bit complex.
 There is two possible solution to handle properly loop at the builder level.
-The first one is to name explictly your robot such as:
+The first one is to name explicitly your robot such as:

     .. code-block:: python